 As one of the most culturally rich cities in the world, there’s no end to London’s artistic diversity.

-Visit the mainstays of the British art world — the National Gallery, Portrait Gallery, Tate Modern, Tate Britain, and the Victoria & Albert (all of which are free of charge for the permanent collections).
-You should also explore contemporary spaces like White Cube.
+Visit the mainstays of the British art world — the National Gallery, the National Portrait Gallery, the Tate Modern, Tate Britain, and the Victoria & Albert Museum — all of which are free of charge for the permanent collections.
+You should also explore contemporary spaces like the Barbican and White Cube.

 There’s also an exciting ‘underground’ arts scene, with an eclectic array of permanent and pop-up performance and art venues in off-the-beaten-track places like hip and happening Hackney and Bermondsey.